 The Bournemouth Gateway Building forms part of BU’s estates development framework to ensure our buildings and facilities support the very best in education and research.
 The building is prominently situated next to the St Paul’s roundabout on the Wessex Way.
 This is a key location on the main route into Bournemouth and will provide a strong visual gateway to the Lansdowne Campus, providing a landmark entrance to the town.

-At its highest, adjacent St. Paul’s Lane, it will be seven storeys tall and it will fan down to four storeys as it arcs around to Lansdowne Road.
+At its highest, adjacent St. Paul’s Lane, it is seven storeys tall and fans down to four storeys as it arcs around to Lansdowne Road.
 An attractive piazza will welcome students, staff and visitors to the site and there will be new pedestrian links through to other parts of the Lansdowne Campus with easy access to public transport.
-Outside terraces will provide a relaxing area with views across and beyond Bournemouth for staff, students and visitors.
+Outside terraces provide a relaxing area with views across and beyond Bournemouth for staff, students and visitors.